ali-eljerrari/ali-eljerrari/README.md

 <!-- Header -->
-# Hi there! 👋 I'm Your Name
+# Hi there! 👋 I'm Coding Dynasty

 <!-- Introduction -->
 I'm a passionate software developer with a love for clean code and creative solutions.
 Currently exploring the intersection of technology and design.